CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-os-x.md

 ## Commands

-Install Xcode from the AppStore, this around a 4GB download.
+Install Xcode from the AppStore.
+The download is around 4GB.

 ![Xcode](/images/tutorials/mac-install/xcode.png)